-Sponsors will be notified of all applicable federal requirements once their project is identified as a candidate for funding.
+Sponsors will be notified of all environmental and social cross-cutter requirements, as well as other applicable federal requirements once their project is identified as a candidate for funding.
+Guidance on federal requirements can be found at scdhec.gov/srfguidance.
 Several federal requirements are required of all SRF loan recipients as follows:

 - Environmental review of the project

 - Compliance with Civil Rights Laws

 - Davis-Bacon prevailing wage rates

 - American Iron and Steel

 - Fiscal sustainability plans for project components

-- BIL Signage (for construction projects)

 - Cost and effectiveness analysis of the project